WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/diagram_legend.md

 ### Layers:

 - **Application Layer**: Offers a functional description, typically illustrating processes, functions, and services.
+This is represented by blue elements.

 - **Technology Layer**: Represents actual artifacts, like files, resource instances, or other data objects.
+This is represented by green elements.

-### Relations:
+### Relations :

+The relations are represented by arrows

 - **Aggregation**: Illustrates that an object groups several other objects.